10 Bedroom Storage Hacks to Increase Space

 2. Find a Headboard With Storage Options

-Most headboards are aesthetic space fillers that do more for the look of your room than anything else.
-Finding a headboard with storage options can be an easy way to opt out of a clunky nightstand and keep bedside items close at hand.
-The BRIMNES from IKEA offers discreet side shelves that are perfect for books, chargers, gadgets and decorative flourishes, while this freestanding bookcase headboard from Bed Bath & Beyond offers front-facing compartments in several sizes for an attractive focal point of any room.
+Most headboards are purely aesthetic and don’t offer any benefits apart from creating a traditional visual structure to your bed frame.
+Headboards with storage options, on the other hand, can be a chic and functional alternative to nightstands — a tucked-away place where you can keep bedside items close at hand.
+The BRIMNES from IKEA offers discreet side shelves that are perfect for books, chargers, gadgets and decorative flourishes, while this freestanding bookcase headboard from Bed Bath & Beyond offers front-facing compartments in several sizes for an attractive focal point to any room.
 If you have extra space at the foot of your bed, consider adding additional storage with a bench or ottoman to contain your extra throw pillows, blankets, linens and more.

 3. Buy Bins to Stash Under Your Bed

-A bedframe with built-in drawers is the ultimate way to maximize under-bed storage, but you can easily stash stackable bins as long as the frame is elevated from the floor.
+A bed frame with built-in drawers is the ultimate way to maximize under-bed storage, but you can easily stash stackable bins as long as there’s enough space between the floor and the bottom of your frame.
 With their extended length and short height, these clear 41-quart Sterilite bins have the perfect dimensions to discreetly store seasonal clothes or shoes, miscellaneous files, blankets, books and pretty much anything that you don’t need to access on a daily basis.
 Be sure to add a label to each bin so you know exactly what’s in it.